At a Glance

 Your Usage summary reflects the current usage of the purchased testing capacity within your account for the current subscription period.
 This includes the committed usage you purchased up front, plus any add-on usage purchases.

-Another option is to export your session data through a CSV file, which allows you to conduct additional analysis in various tools like Google Sheets and Excel.
-You can break down monthly usage and answer questions such as how many sessions have been completed and how long was the average session.
-See this Knowledgebase article, which dives deeper into exporting session data.
+Another option is to export your session data through a CSV file, which allows you to conduct additional analysis in tools like Google Sheets and Excel.
+You can break down monthly usage, and answer questions such as how many sessions have been completed and how long was the average session.
+(See this Knowledgebase article, which dives deeper into exporting session data.)

 Add-on purchases of SUs can occur during a subscription period and are added to the total number of SUs purchased.
-For information on how to monitor flex usage in your usage summary, including approaching flex and in-flex, read our article here.
+For information on how to monitor flex usage in your usage summary, including "approaching flex" and "in-flex," read our "Testing Capacity on the Flex Plan" article.

 Your Used/Available SUs are displayed both as a percentage and as an SU number.
 For example, if you have 63,418 Used SUs and 286,482 Available SUs, your usage summary will read as 18% and 82%, respectively.